wilsonmar/wilsonmar.github.io/_posts/2022-11-03-hello-vault.md

 Keeping secrets secret is a fundamental skill for all developers, especially in today's hostile internet full of scammers, ransomware gangs, and state-sponsored terrorism using "killware".

+## Never lose another database password

+To outwit hackers, HashiCorp Vault has created an amazing enterprise-capable approach that creates usernames and passwords for temporary use.

+But to take advantage of their cleverness, developers need to learn how it works.

 This is like working on your TV the different remotes and logins to setup different streaming services.
 Once you go through the motions, you can get through quickly (for awhile until you change TV).

-<a target="_blank" href="https://www.youtube.com/watch?v=JvPDGcl9Rzs">VIDEO: Meet the team which created this talk about their sample code (in Go)</a>.

-## What does this contribute?
+This article provides a step-by-step deep-dive tour, with commentary, contrasting code across several repositories created by developers inside and outside HashiCorp.

 {% include whatever.html %}

-This article provides a step-by-step deep-dive tour, with commentary, contrasting code across several repositories created by developers inside and outside HashiCorp.
+To code your app to create temporary passwords via Vault, you need:

+   * A running Vault instance that runs locally on your laptop
+   * A database instance that runs locally on your laptop
+   * A sample app in your programming language of choice that demonstrates how to access the above.
+   <br /><br />

+So HashiCorp developers created a set of repos that makes use of <strong>Docker Compose</strong> so that you can run it on a variety of laptops.

 This article takes a deep dive into sample (template) code within a GitHub repo.
 This has features other sample code lack: